carayolthomas/randomUserApp/README.md

 This is a kind of Clean Architecture for iOS applications.

 ## 🛠 Dependencies
-I tried to use as many dependencies as possible but I had to take shortcut sometimes to save some development time.
+I tried to use as few dependencies as possible but I had to take shortcut sometimes to save some development time.
 I use [CocoaPods](https://cocoapods.org) as dependency manager.
 Here the list of the three dependencies I used :